Role of Douglas Haig in 1918: Final victory and armistice negotiations

 After the breach of the Hindenburg Line, Haig's forces were through to open country.
 The Germans retreated to the River Selle (east of Cambrai) after a further British victory at the Second Battle of Cambrai, at which massed cavalry were used.
 On 10 October Haig received a paper from Foch recommending the seizure of the Rhineland – he disapproved, thinking this was too much like asking the Germans to surrender.
 The following day he received a telegram of congratulation from Lloyd George, which annoyed him by implying that the victories had been won by Marshal Foch.

-By 12 October Third Army was held on the Selle River.
+By 12 October Third Army was held on the Selle river.
 On 14 October Plumer resumed his advance in the north, taking Roulers and reaching Courtrai.
 On the same day President Wilson rejected German peace overtures, causing the Germans to abandon the Belgian Coast and the city of Lille (17 October) which they had been hoping to hold as bargaining chips.
 On the same day Fourth Army crossed the River Sambre and plans were made to advance on the River Selle, amidst worrying signs of a stiffening of German resistance.

 When asked his opinion about the armistice terms which should be offered to Germany, Haig presented pessimistic advice to the War Cabinet on 19 October.
-He urged moderation, warning that intelligence reports suggested that the German Army was still "far from beaten" (an ironic claim in view of his willingness to pronounce Germany on the verge of defeat in previous years) and was concerned that the Germans were holding back the 1920 Class of conscripts to form a new reserve.
+He urged moderation, warning that intelligence reports suggested that the German Army was still "far from beaten" and was concerned that the Germans were holding back the 1920 Class of conscripts to form a new reserve.
 He warned that the French and Americans "are not capable of making a serious offensive now.
 The British alone might bring the enemy to his knees.
-But why expend more British lives – and for what?"
-(Herbert Lawrence had also advised Haig it was in Britain's interests for the war to end on lenient terms) and that prolonged fighting would increase the influence of the US, and that harsh terms might encourage Germany to turn either to Bolshevism or else back to military rule.
+But why expend more British lives – and for what?", that prolonged fighting would increase the influence of the US, and that harsh terms might encourage Germany to turn either to Bolshevism or else back to military rule.
 He advised that the Allies should simply demand that Germany give up Belgium and Alsace-Lorraine.
 After one meeting on 21 October Haig suspected Henry Wilson, a staunch Unionist, of wanting to prolong the war as an excuse to subdue southern Ireland by bringing in conscription there.